 Overview

 Biochemistry connects two related worlds: how proteins behave in solution (charge, solubility, size) and how enzymes make reactions happen (binding, saturation, rate).
-This guide covers both, since a typical protein characterization project moves through concentration measurement, charge and solubility behavior, and finally functional kinetics โ often in exactly that order.
+This guide covers both, since a typical protein characterization project moves through concentration measurement, charge and solubility behavior, and finally functional kinetics, usually in that exact order.

-Work through protein quantification and behavior first, then enzyme kinetics and the adsorption math that shares its mathematical foundation.
+Work through protein quantification and behavior first.
+Then move to enzyme kinetics and the adsorption math that shares its mathematical foundation.

 Step 1: Quantify Protein Content

 Before characterizing a protein's behavior, confirm how much is actually present.
-Crude protein estimation uses total nitrogen content and a standard conversion factor (commonly ร6.25) as a fast, indirect measure, common in food and feed analysis, while a calibration curve provides a more precise, assay-specific concentration measurement from a signal like absorbance.
+Crude protein estimation uses total nitrogen content and a standard conversion factor (commonly ร6.25) as a fast, indirect measure common in food and feed analysis.
+A calibration curve gives you something more precise: an assay-specific concentration reading from a signal like absorbance.

 The Crude Protein Calculator applies the standard nitrogen-to-protein conversion, and the Calibration Curve Calculator fits a standard curve and interpolates concentration for an unknown sample.